Updated: Apr 14

 No, I never saw myself becoming an esthetician.
 I never had a facial, nor knew of the career prior to finding my school, one day seemingly out of the blue!
 Yes, I would definitely be surprised to have created the career that I have had.
 As the younger me never knew I was quite as ambitious as I later became.

 5. What would be your advice for a young person trying to make it in your field?

-My advise is to definitely take the time to learn the art of true skin care, before it became the medical profession that it is today.
-To me it is an art form with the ability to heal and, authentic beauty to offer.
+My advice is to definitely take the time to learn the art of true skin care, before it became the medical profession that it is today.
+To me, it is an art form with the ability to heal and, authentic beauty to offer.
 With many dimensions that are needed more than ever.
 Benefits even the best new technology cannot provide.
 Embrace working with your hands, not just machines.

 6. What are your biggest dreams for the future of your business?

 My biggest dream would be to find the energy to share a lifetime of work, tips, and inspiration with an audience on a larger platform than I was able to ever do before.

 7. What can we expect to see from you in 2019?